By Audley Chile specialist Nick

 Discover the Central Wine Region

 After arriving in Chile’s capital, Santiago, a few days exploring the Central Wine Region will allow you to start your trip on a relaxed note.
-The Casablanca Valley, just a 45 minute drive from Santiago, and the Colchagua Valley, two hours south, produce many of the wines found on the supermarket shelves in other countries.
+The Casablanca Valley, just a 45-minute drive from Santiago, and the Colchagua Valley, two hours' drive south, produce many of the wines found on the supermarket shelves in other countries.
 Being able to sample a rich merlot surrounded by the original vines was a highlight of my trip.

 This gives you the freedom to explore the wine region at your own pace, enjoying leisurely hillside lunches and taking tours of the vineyards as and when you choose.